questionmorc/petal-platform-test/SCALING.md

 ## Centralized RBAC Management

 For centralized RBAC, consider using an external identity provider and integrating it with Kubernetes.
 Terraform can then be used to configure RoleBindings based on user groups from the identity provider.
-For example with GCP we can use our organiziations Goolgle accounts or groups for our authentication and reference them in our RoleBindings.
+For example with GCP we can use our organiziations Google accounts or groups for our authentication and reference them in our RoleBindings.

 ## Automation